NativeScript/docs/content/guide/core/utils.md

 Utils.executeOnMainThread(fn: Function)

 ```
 Checks if the current thread is the main thread.
-Directly calls the passed function if it is, or dispatches it to the main thread otherwise.
+If it is, calls the passed function.
+Otherwise, it dispatches it to the main thread.

 ---
 ### executeOnUIThread()